claresudbery/clare-wiki-ably/pages/coding/tools/flutter/bloc.md

 ### Troubleshooting error on emitter.dart line 114

+- This is actually an `async / await` problem
 - This manifests really oddly
 - The code stops in the debugger on whatever the previous line of code was
 - But if you add debug strings you'll see the code has got past that and into the bloc event handler